Resilient Coastal Projects Initiative

 The RCPI develops innovative, nature-based solutions that protect natural resources, public infrastructure, and other community assets.
 Key activities include:

-• Engaging with mayors and local leaders to learn about community priorities and existing coastal issues.
+- Engaging with mayors and local leaders to learn about community priorities and the issues they are experiencing.

-• Leveraging expertise from regional partners and technical consultants to create Project Implementation Frameworks that address these issues and provide other social, ecological, and economic benefits.
+- Leveraging expertise from regional partners and technical consultants to develop solutions that address these issues and provide other social, ecological, and economic benefits.

 SUCCESS STORIES

 The North Branch Ecorse Creek Greenway project manages severe and consistent flooding along a 17-mile corridor traversing seven communities in Southeast Michigan.
-The first phase is a 1.5-mile habitat restoration demonstration project in the upper reach of the watershed, which adds habitat, improves water quality and increases storage capacity, thereby reducing downriver flooding.
+With local partners and Stantec, the Cities Initiative is designing a 1.5-mile habitat restoration demonstration project in the upper reach of the watershed, with plans to design an additional 8.5-mile stretch in 2025.
+This project adds habitat, improves water quality and increases storage capacity to ultimately reduce downriver flooding.

 LOOKING FORWARD

 We continue to offer technical and planning support to communities looking to enhance their resilience and address coastal hazards.
 By the end of 2025, the RCPI will have supported over 90 communities in the Great Lakes!
-Look for this opportunity coming your way soon.
-Members of the Cities Initiative will be automatically invited to participate.
+Members of the Cities Initiative are automatically invited to participate.
+New regions launching soon:

 JOIN US